Two Eurofighters collide over northern Germany | DW | 24.06.2019

 Two Eurofighter military jets crashed in the northeastern German state of Mecklenburg-Western Pomerania on Monday, Germany's air force said.

-Both pilots ejected and one of the pilots was found alive in a tree canopy.
-More than an hour later, the search was still underway for the second pilot.
+Both pilots ejected and one of the pilots was found alive, hanging in a tree canopy.
+More than an hour later, a major search was still underway for the second pilot.

 The Luftwaffe said the pilots were part of a trio of Eurofighters flying a mission out of Laage, near Rostock.